focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ [bug] When finder is open, clicks on files in the dialog don't do anything
 + [bug] Weird selection when inserting line above when the cursor is more to the left
 + Text input: always show as much text as possible
 + Text input: can't select text by individual letters